Working With Chemical Structures And Reactions

 Typical structure related use cases are:

-• Unifying 2D Atom Coordinates
+Unifying 2D Atom Coordinates

 Typically, every column that contains chemical structures is accompanied by an invisible column with 2-dimensional atom coordinates, which allow DataWarrior to draw chemical structures in their original orientation.
 When no 2-dimensional atom coordinates exist, e.g. if an input file contains 3-dimensional coordinates only or if the structures were created from Smiles codes, then DataWarrior creates atom coordinates on the fly whenever a structure is displayed.
 If original atom coordinates are not satisfactory or if molecules with shared scaffolds shall always be drawn with the same scaffold orientation, then one should (re-)generate new atom coordinates for a given structure column.
-To create new atom coordinates select Generate 2D Atom Coordinates... from the Chemistry menu.
+To create new atom coordinates select from the menu.
 A dialog opens where one can choose the structure column to be used.

 If no further options are selected and OK is pressed, then DataWarrior tries to generate atom coordinates for every structure individually.
 If, however, as in the example above, some scaffold are defined, then DataWarrior checks every structure of the selected column, whether it contains any of the given scaffolds.
 If a scaffold is found then the corresponding atoms' coordinates are copied from the scaffold and the remaining atoms' coordinates are optimized around the scaffold without touching the scaffold's orientation.